Button Menu

 Dedicated to the teaching, creation, and display of art, DePauw’s 80,000 square-foot Richard E. Peeler Art Center, designed by internationally-acclaimed architect Carlos Jiménez, is a world-class facility featuring three spacious galleries/exhibition spaces, a 90-seat auditorium with state-of-the-art acoustics, high-tech seminar rooms for classes, galleries, computer labs for graphic design and digital video, studio space for ceramics, sculpture, painting, drawing, digital art, and photography facilities.
 The building also houses offices for faculty and staff in the Departments of Art and Art History.

-The Judson and Joyce Green Center for the Performing Arts, a $29 million project, provides new facilities for the School of Music and the Department of Communication and Theatre, including music faculty studios, practice rooms, ensemble rehearsal spaces, recording studios, music instructional technology facilities, library facilities, a dance studio, an acting studio, new classrooms for communication, theatre and music.
+The Judson and Joyce Green Center for the Performing Arts, a $29 million project, provides new facilities for the Institute of Music and the Department of Communication and Theatre, including music faculty studios, practice rooms, ensemble rehearsal spaces, recording studios, music instructional technology facilities, library facilities, a dance studio, an acting studio, new classrooms for communication, theatre and music.
 The music and library spaces opened in Fall 2007 and the communication and theatre spaces in Fall 2008.

 Libraries